nipunn1313/mypy-protobuf/README.md

 # For older (1.x) versions of mypy protobuf - you may need
 pip install git+https://github.com/dropbox/mypy-protobuf.git@$REV#subdirectory=python
 ```

+## Getting Help

+Find other developers in the mypy-protobuf slack workspace ([Invitation Link](https://join.slack.com/t/mypy-protobuf/shared_invite/zt-scogn8b5-MhetFnFYGi6V513aRsbe_Q)).
+If your company uses slack and mypy-protobuf, you may opt to use slack-connect to make a shared channel.

 ## Implementation
 The implementation of the plugin is in `mypy_protobuf/main.py`, which installs to